Superrehtard/old_diaspora_wiki/FAQ-for-Pod-Maintainers.md

 3. Help, I am receiving posts, but nobody is receiving mine!
 Check your ssl certs!

+***Is there anything I should do before upgrading my installation?***
+We have a service (Travis) that builds all our code for each ruby version/database combination that we support.
+Before you update your Diaspora installation, you should check here to see if your combination is green: http://travis-ci.org/diaspora/diaspora  If it's not green, wait to do the update.
+(Note: Travis is having issues with their SSL cert, so you may get a warning, but it is safe to proceed.)

+***Will a pod eventually receive federated posts that it misses while being offline/down?***
+Currently no, there are no retries, though we'd like to add that at some point.

+***How do I roll back my installation if an update breaks it?***
+Just do:  `git checkout [ref]`  Where [ref] is the identifier of the commit to go back to.
+It's a long guid-like string of letters and numbers.
+You can find the ref by doing a git log, eyeballing the commit dates, and figuring out where you were before you pulled.
+Of course it's best if you keep track of that ref before you update. :)

+***What if there were database migrations in the code I am rolling back?***
+Then you also need to roll those back separately.
+You need to do this BEFORE you roll back the code.
+Look in the db/migrate directory and figure out which files are new since the last time you pulled - i.e., which migration your db should be on.
+They are in timestamp order in that directory.
+Then do:
+`rake db:rollback`  And look at the output.
+It will tell you which migration you are now on.
+It rolls back one each time you run it.
+Run it until you're on the right migration and then roll back the code as described above.

+Also be aware that database rollbacks can fail - they depend on the migration author writing the correct code to roll back.
+And if they didn't right the correct code to roll forward... :)  So really, the best thing you can do to avoid this is check [Travis](http://travis-ci.org/diaspora/diaspora) (as described above) before doing an update.

 ## What if my question isn't answered here?